Petr Klíma: Early career and defection

 It was later revealed that plans to get Klíma out of Czechoslovakia reached back as far as the 1984 World Junior Championships, held in Sweden, when Detroit scout Alex Davidson secretly met with Klíma in December 1983.
 Klíma told Davidson he would not consider defecting until he had completed his military duty (so as not to be labeled a deserter) in 1985.
 Less than a year later, at the 1984 Canada Cup, Klíma began talking to the Wings about the possibility of coming to the NHL after the 1984–85 season.
 During that time, while in Vancouver with the Czechoslovak team, he even signed a secret multiyear contract with the Red Wings.
-Polano had brought the contract to Klíma without Czechoslovak officials realizing it.
-Klíma, who spoke no English when he finally arrived in Detroit on Sep 22, 1985, was fortunate that the Red Wings also managed to bring his girlfriend to the U.S. In honor of his successful defection, a grateful and overjoyed Klíma requested sweater number 85 and wore it throughout his NHL career as a reminder of the year in which he gained freedom.
-Klíma was drafted in the fifth round (88th overall) of the 1983 NHL Entry Draft by the Red Wings.
-He played his junior hockey with the CHZ Litvinov team.
+Klíma, who spoke no English when he finally arrived in Detroit on 22 September 1985, was fortunate that the Red Wings also managed to bring his girlfriend to the U.S. In honor of his successful defection, a grateful and overjoyed Klíma requested sweater number 85 and wore it throughout his NHL career as a reminder of the year in which he gained freedom.

 NHL playing career

 Klíma played four full seasons with the Wings (from 1985 until 1989) before being traded during the 1989–90 season to the Oilers (along with Joe Murphy, Adam Graves, and Jeff Sharples) for Jimmy Carson, Kevin McClelland, and a fifth round draft pick in the 1991 NHL Entry Draft.
 Klima scored the game-winning goal in the longest Stanley Cup Finals game in history, in the third overtime of Game 1 of the 1990 Finals against Andy Moog of the Boston Bruins despite having not played at all in the third period, nor the first two OT periods.
 He played for the Oilers until 1993, winning the Stanley Cup in 1990.
-In 1993 Klima was acquired by the Lightning in exchange for future considerations.
-Klíma remained with the Lightning for three seasons, until 1996.
+In 1993 Klima was acquired by the Tampa Bay Lightning in exchange for future considerations; Klíma remained with the Lightning for three seasons, until 1996.
 He split the 1996–97 season between the Lumberjacks, Kings, Penguins, and Oilers, and was released in 1997.
 He played in the DEL in 1997–98, then attempted a comeback with the Red Wings in 1998.
 He retired from the NHL in 1999, and then played two seasons in years 2001–2003 in the Czech league before retiring for good.
 He played for Litvinov and captained those 2 years.
 Asked which jersey number he wanted to wear, Klíma chose the number 85 in recognition of the year of his defection and his first year in the NHL.